alafroiskiotos/PaxEs/README.md

 TODO
 ----
-* Decouple proposer-acceptor-learner
+* Implement learners
-* Separate different roles state
-* Add definitions to separate file
-* Link processes under supervision tree
+* Implement client API (propose/1, get/0 or something like this)
+* When proposing add a timer, if time expires, make new proposal with higher sequence number
-* Put leader and peers in enviroment variables
+* Put leader and peers in enviroment variables (?)
 * Continue with the rest of Paxos :P